Building for 2050

 Picture

-To address this, the research has two main components:
+The research had two main components:

 • Social research into attitudes of key stakeholders – funders, developers, designers, contractors, residents and potential occupants/purchasers